apieum/liskov/README.rst

 I've made a small util, wich offers 3 ways to declare a subtype test.

 Each solution gives you different expressiveness depending on your preference:
-  - "subtypeof" function which just import and return a class from a module given as string argument.
+  - "subtype" function which just import and return a class from a module given as string argument.
   - "behave_as" metaclass generator function which returns a metaclass from given modules.
   - "can_substitute" decorator wich returns the class extending modules given as arguments.

+Liskov and Wing classified subtype relationships in two broad categories:
+  - Extension subtypes: add methods or eventually states to supertypes
+  - Constrained subtypes: when supertype enable variations in subtypes

+Since version 0.2 you can find some helpers to define constraints.(see example 4)

 ---------------------------------------------------------------------